stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### Why?

 In a Kubernetes environment, workloads are moved around based on needs of the platform.
 This means a workload could be deleted and recreated from time to time.
 With this and general HA practices in mind, your workload should be able to run with more than one replica.

+For example, if the number of replicas of a single pod is set, the service will be abnormal when the node or pod is abnormal.
+To ensure that your pods can be successfully scheduled, ensure that the node has idle resources for container scheduling after you set the scheduling rule.

 ### How?